kasym-r/kasym-r/README.md

 ## :man_technologist: About me:

-I'm Kasym from Kygryzstan, and I'm really passionate about coding.
+I'm Kasym from Kygryzstan, and I'm really passionate about coding and creating beautiful and multifunctional websites with responsive design.

 ---